 - One person substitutes or takes the place of another during a task:

 Fui a ayudar por mi padre.
-(I went to help instead of/in place of my father.)
+(I went to help instead of my father.)

 - You do something for someone out of love: